-Why did the Vandals come into Africa ?
-Had it been arranged with Boniface or was it just a normal invasion ?
+Why did the Vandals come to Africa?
+Had it been arranged with Boniface, or was it just a normal invasion?
 It still remains a mystery to this day.
 We have two different stories below:

-First, King Gaiseric was invited into Africa by a rebellious Boniface who was keen to recruit their support against the army of empress Placidia.
-They were offered lands in north Africa.
-After Aetius’ fraud was discovered Boniface appealed King Gaiseric to turn home.
-But it was too late as King Gaiseric was fully aware that Boniface was weakened by the civil war with the empress and so he landed in North Africa and turned against Boniface.
+First, King Gaiseric was invited into Africa by a rebellious Boniface who was keen to recruit their support against the army of Empress Placidia.
+They were offered lands in North Africa.
+After Aetius’ fraud was discovered, Boniface appealed to King Gaiseric to turn home.
+But it was too late as King Gaiseric was fully aware that Boniface was weakened by the civil war with the empress, and so he landed in North Africa and turned against Boniface.

-The other story states that King Gaiseric had suffered a severe fall from his horse which left him permanently lame.
-From that point on he experienced trouble riding and hence sought to satisfy his need for excitement and raiding by seaborne expeditions.
-Soon the Vandal fleet grew too strong for the Roman navy and raided the coasts of the western Mediterranean Sea.
-Gaiseric knew that the North African provinces were the chief suppliers of grain and oil to the Empire and decided to conquer them.
+The other story states that King Gaiseric had suffered a severe fall from his horse, which left him permanently lame.
+From that point on, he experienced trouble riding, hence sought to satisfy his need for excitement and raiding by seaborne expeditions.
+Soon, the Vandal fleet grew too strong for the Roman navy and raided the coasts of the western Mediterranean Sea.
+The Vandal King Gaiseric knew that the North African provinces were the chief suppliers of grain and oil to the Empire and decided to conquer them.

-King Gaiseric landed North Africa with over 80,000 men including Alans, Roman-Spaniards, former slaves and several Germanic tribesmen with their families.
-They seized lands from the local Berbers and some Romans near Tingi (Tangier), from there they overran the country and spread all over Mauritania.
+The Vandal King Gaiseric landed in North Africa with over 80,000 men, including Alans, Roman-Spaniards, former slaves, and several Germanic tribesmen with their families.
+They seized lands from the local Berbers and some Romans near Tingi (Tangier), and from there, they overran the country and spread all over Mauritania.
 There was no limit to their savage atrocities and cruelties.
-Everything within their reach was laid waste, with looting, murders, tortures of all kinds, brigandry, and countless other unspeakable crimes, without any mercy to men, women, children, priests and ministers of god.
-Also they destroyed church buildings.
-As the Vandals were Arians, made the war with the Catholic Romans especially bitter.
-The armies of Gaiseric defeated Boniface in battle and went on the rampage forcing Boniface to retreat to fortified coastal town of Hippo Regius, now Bona.
+Everything within their reach was laid waste, with looting, murders, tortures of all kinds, brigands, and countless other unspeakable crimes, without any mercy to men, women, children, priests, and ministers of god.
+Also, they destroyed church buildings.
+As the Vandals were Arians, it made the war with the Catholic Romans especially bitter.
+The armies of vandals defeated Boniface in battle and went on the rampage, forcing Boniface to retreat to the fortified coastal town of Hippo Regius, now Bona.

 14 Months of Resistance